-Naïl Mani loves bringing new life to old things, which you notice as soon as you enter her store, Oma, located diagonally opposite the Santa Catalina market.
+Naïl Mani loves bringing new life to old things, which you notice as soon as you enter her store, Oma, located diagonally opposite the Santa Catalina market in Palma de Mallorca.
 The building used to be a kindergarten.
 During the renovations, Naïl tore out the suspended ceilings and separating walls to reveal the original Marès stone walls.
 “Many houses in Santa Catalina have been built out of Mallorca’s sandstone,” she explains.
 The biggest surprise, however, was found on the floor under three layers of linoleum – beautiful old hydraulic tiles with different patterns and colours.
 They look a little like carpets and divide the store into smaller areas in a novel fashion.

 The store curates items by 20 artists and designers from Mallorca, Barcelona, France, London and Morocco.
 Naïl Mani regards her shop, which she opened at the beginning of August, as a showroom in which she brings customers and artists together.
 Many of the furnishings and decorative pieces as well as swimwear and jewellery are made on Mallorca.
 Naïl, who comes from Algeria, lived in France and moved to the island three years ago, knows all the designers and craftsmen personally.